itsNainaVerma/restful-booker-api-testing-using-postman/README.md

-# restful-booker API tetsing using newman CLI and Postman interface
+# restful-booker API testing using newman CLI and Postman interface